intel/dffml/docs/usage/webhook/webhook.rst

 .. note::
-    The run command in the comment section of the Dockerfile will be used to execute the container after receving webhooks,so make sure you change it to your usecase.
+    The run command in the comment section of the Dockerfile will be used to execute the container after receving webhooks , so make sure you change it to your usecase.

 For this tutorial we will change it to